7Sageer/C2RARS/readme.md

 risv32-unknown-elf-gcc -S fib.c
 ```
 Check the generated `fib.s` file, which contains the RISC-V assembly code that could directly run in RARS.
 Wow!

+## How it works

+The toolchain is based on the `riscv32-unknown-elf-gcc`.
+It will compile the C code into RISC-V assembly code.
+The generated assembly code couldn't run in RARS directly.
+So some modifications need to be done to make it run in RARS.

+Since RARS is not supporting the std library, so I replace the function in the std library with the function in `syscall.h` by inline assembly of `ecall`.

+RARS won't call the `main` function by default.
+So I add a `start` function to call the `main` function in the C code.